Minnkhantkyaw/terraform-beginner/journal/week1.md

 ![Alt text](/images/TFPlan-RemoveRandom.png)

-When I did the ```bash tf apply --auto-approve```, the random string is removed, my bucket is still there with it's same name.
+When I did the ``` tf apply --auto-approve```, the random string is removed, my bucket is still there with it's same name.

 ![Alt text](/images/TFapply-KeepsBucket.png)